 Ever thought about keeping your own bees?
 Receive training in the art of beekeeping from a master beekeeper at Sustainable city.
 You will be given hands-on experience handling bees and managing a hive.

 Discover Dubai on foot.
 A sprawling city, Dubai has numerous districts to explore, and many are best enjoyed on foot.
-Make the most of the cooler weather, head out into the city, and experience Dubai up close.
+Make the most of the cooler weather, head out into the city, and experience these Dubai attractions in winter up close.